omkarcloud/g2-scraper/README.md

 ## I Need other Data points.
 Do You Have It?

-This scraper is optimized for G2.
+This scraper is for G2.
 If you need other platforms, reach out on WhatsApp—we can add what you need or suggest the best alternative for your use case.

 [![Contact Us on WhatsApp about Additional Data](https://raw.githubusercontent.com/omkarcloud/assets/master/images/whatsapp-us.png)](https://api.whatsapp.com/send?phone=918295042963&text=Hi,%20I%20need%20help%20with%20data.)